Spring 2016 Calendar

-(2) If you haven't already done so, be sure to take the Selective Attention Test developed by Daniel Simons and Christopher Chabris.
+Much of what we are going to do for the rest of the semester is "fieldwork" via video materials from around the world.
+Before we get into the video-intensive part of the course (towards the middle and end), take the Selective Attention Test (below) developed by Daniel Simons and Christopher Chabris.
 This should give you a little insight into the nature of observing—which lies at the very heart of anthropological fieldwork.

 Selective Attention Test

-(4) After you have taken Simon and Chabris' tests, think about how what you learned from them about perception might be applied as you view the videos for the rest of the semesterâ€”and Culture and Personality behaviors in real life as you roam the world thereafter.
+(4) After you have taken Simon and Chabris' tests, think about how what you learned from them about perception might be applied as you view the videos for the rest of the semesterâ€”and Culture and Personality behaviors in real life as you roam the world thereafter